JJ TRIES HIS HAND AT BOCCIA

-Located within Northumberland Park School just behind White Hart Lane stadium, The Vale School has 35 pupils, all of whom have physical disabilities.
-Although not football, Tottenham Hotspur Community coaches Boccia, as it is a game developed for people with disabilities that everybody can access at varying levels of participation.
-As such, the students at the school are all very passionate about getting involved in the sport, as witnessed by JJ.
+Although not football, Spurs coach boccia as it is a game developed for people with disabilities that everybody can access at varying levels of participation.
+As such, the students at the Vale school are passionate about the sport.

-“It’s important for us to come to these events,” he continued, “as the Club is committed to working with the community and it’s good for the players to get involved whenever possible.”
+"It’s important for us to come to these events," he continued, "The Club is committed to working with the community and it’s good for the players to get involved whenever possible too."